Gravitational waves from conformal symmetry breaking: Phase transition and resulting gravitational waves in SU(2)cSM

-It is in order to note that the results that we presented for the GW spectra are afflicted with several difficulties.
+It is in order to note that the results that we presented for the GW spectra are also afflicted with other difficulties.
 First of all, there are numerical issues related to finding the bubble profiles and their properties discussed in appendix~\ref{app:beta}.
 To some extend they are the price to be paid for not constraining the field space to one dimension.
 In the cases where one verifies, as we did above for the benchmark points, that the transition only proceeds along one direction, a possibility of improving the accuracy is to perform the computations with the one-dimensional potential, as was done in ref.~\cite{Baldes:2018}.
-Another difficulty, mentioned before, is associated with the fact that our results are based on the numerical simulations of refs.~\cite{Hindmarsh:2013, Hindmarsh:2015, Hindmarsh:2017} which only cover limited ranges of the parameters $\alpha$ and $\beta/H_*$~\cite{Hindmarsh:2017,Ellis:2018}.
-Moreover, we do not take into account possible inflationary period induced by the false vacuum energy.
-Here we also do not discuss the issue of renormalisation group improvement of the effective potential (see e.g.\ refs~\cite{Chataignier:2018, Chataignier:2018RSB} and references therein) since we focus on the thermal effects.
-Nonetheless it can be important in the regimes where the zero-temperature part of the effective potential dominates.
-Another issue is the gauge dependence of the results obtained from the effective potential~\cite{Chiang:2017}.
+Furthermore, we do not discuss the issue of renormalisation group improvement of the effective potential (see e.g.\ refs~\cite{Chataignier:2018, Chataignier:2018RSB} and references therein) since we focus on the thermal effects.
+Nonetheless, it can be important in the regimes where the zero-temperature part of the effective potential dominates.
+Another issue is the gauge dependence of the results obtained from the effective potential~\cite{Wainwright:2011GW, Chiang:2017}.
 Last but not least, the dynamics of bubble formation and heat transfer in the plasma is not fully understood yet.
-There have been many developments in this field over the recent years (see e.g.~\cite{Bodeker:2017, Ellis:2018}), which change our understanding of the process.
+There have been many developments in this field over the recent years (see e.g.~\cite{Bodeker:2017, Ellis:2018}), which change our understanding of these processes.

 Being aware of all these issues, in the following part of the paper we focus on improving our understanding of the early stages of the phase transition in conformal extensions of the standard model.
 As it turns out, a typical transition proceeds after a large amount of supercooling, resulting in a very strongly first order transition.
-Since in this regime standard methods, such as daisy resummation, may be unreliable, in what follows we propose a thermal resummation technique based on the gap equation as a first step in the refined treatment of phase transitions.
+In what follows we propose a thermal resummation technique based on the gap equation which should be reliable in the full range of temperatures and provides better accuracy by including also subleading terms as a first step in the refined treatment of phase transitions.